Is Vegan Leather actually better for the environment?

 Chromium sulphate is the most commonly used compound in the chrome tanning process.
 Chrome ions replace the water molecules, and if the tanning plant does not have a filtering process, the toxic wastewater can affect surrounding water systems and soil.
 Sure, chrome tanning may use less water than vegetable tanning, but the final product does not last as long, and has a significantly negative effect on the environment.
 Some chrome tanneries recognise their impact, and reduce this by using a closed loop system to ensure chemicals are not leached into the environment.
 They may also implement strict policies to avoid workers ever coming into contact with the chemicals too.

-Phew, you’ve come to the end of our (slightly lengthy) comparison of vegan versus conventional leather.
+If you’ve gotten this far down our (slightly lengthy) comparison of vegan versus conventional leather, good job.
 You’re probably as confused as us.
-Currently, leather is like the relationship with the ex who still lives with you; it’s complicated.
+Currently, leather is like the relationship with the ex who still lives with you: very complicated.

 Sustainable fashion is not black and white, and the vegan leather debate is the perfect reminder.